IMPACT / INDIA

 0

-participants engaged in 44 capacity building sessions of School Management Committees (SMCs)
+adults participated in 44 capacity building sessions of School Management Committees (SMCs)

 0

-stakeholders (teachers, parents, government officials) participated in 9 district- and block-level meetings to promote quality education
+stakeholders – teachers, parents, government officials – participated in 9 district- and block-level meetings to promote quality education

 0